 The number of white blood cells usually increases steadily and returns to normal before your next treatment.
 You will have a blood test before having more chemotherapy.
 If your number of blood cells is still low, your doctor may delay your treatment for a short time.

 Bruising and bleeding

 This treatment can reduce the number of platelets in your blood.
 Platelets are cells that help the blood to clot.
 Tell your doctor if you have any bruising or bleeding you can’t explain.
 This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.
 Some people may need a drip to give them extra platelets.

 Anaemia (low number of red blood cells)

-If the drugs don’t work quickly or you still have diarrhoea after 24 hours, contact the hospital straight away on the numbers your nurse gave you.
-Some people may need to go to hospital to have fluids through a drip (infusion) or you may need antibiotics.
+If the drugs don’t work quickly or you still have diarrhoea after 24 hours, contact the hospital straight away on the number your nurse gave you.
+Some people may need to go to hospital to have fluids through a drip (infusion), or you may need antibiotics.